Quay10/Game4-res/README.md

 				- add the projectile to the active projectile list

 	3. Reset the enemy's attack by setting a cooldown.

+Recap of what was added and it's implementation:
+	- We added a ranged enemy that does damage from a distance and gave it a cooldown of 25 seconds before it attacks again.
+It will spawn with the enemy triangles and was set to do 0 damage for for testing purposes.
+We used shootProjectile() to calculate the distance between the target and the enemy to have it shoot in the players direction.
+In the attackPlayer() method is where we dedicated the cool down timer of 25.
+To test the cooldown and if it worked I changed how long it would take to shoot another attack at the player or commented it out to see what the enemy did without a cooldown timer.
+The other feature that was added was the enemyStats.properties file that we actually had to go and change in other files (all enemyRect & enemyTri) files to make sure the changes actually took effect.
+We implemented this using a loader to fetch the stats that we created in the enemyStats.properties.
+From here we used .getStats() to call either the damage stat or health stat from the correct enemy in the .properties file.

+Steps to show implementation:
+	- After having the project ready to run, click on the EnemyHex.java, this is the ranged enemy that was added.
+	- To test if the stat changes work, click on src, then enemyStats.properties, and change the damage to something like 3 to 6 just to make sure when you test it you don't die instantly.
+You can also change the enemy health using the same steps those stats would be in the same file.
+	- As mentioned before EnemyHex is at 0 damage for testing reasons feel free to change it.

 You can play the game by downloading the game4_final_final.zip folder, extracting it, and running the jar.